RetroDECK/ES-DE/INSTALL.md

 * `[INSTALL PREFIX]/share/emulationstation/themes/`
 * `[ES EXECUTABLE DIRECTORY]/themes/`

-The theme is not mandatory to start the application, but ES will be basically useless without it.
+A theme is not mandatory to start the application, but ES will be basically useless without it.

-So the home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or the path of the ES executable.
+The home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or in the path of the ES executable.

 **Creating .deb and .rpm packages:**